4 Sonoma Wine, Food and Cheese Events Not to Miss

 Quick geography lesson: Sonoma Valley refers to the area between Santa Rosa and the town of Sonoma, primarily featuring Kenwood and Glen Ellen in what’s also known as the Valley of the Moon.

-There’s no better way to familiarize yourself with the area than with the annual Savor Sonoma Valley, when 17 wineries invite guests to a premium wine experience.
+There’s no better way to familiarize yourself with the area than with the annual Savor Sonoma Valley, when a dozen wineries invite guests to a premium wine experience.
 From 11 a.m. to 4 p.m. both days, wineries will showcase wines straight from the barrels, and sample new releases.

-Much of the reason this event sells out each year is the opportunity to meet the winemakers, including cellar stars from Ledson Winery & Vineyards, Ty Caton Vineyards, VJB Vineyards & Cellars, and many more.
+Much of the reason this event sells out each year is the opportunity to meet the winemakers, including cellar stars from Ledson Winery & Vineyards, Ty Caton Vineyards, VJB Vineyards & Cellars, St. Anne’s Crossing Winery, and many more.

-Do note: this year, the focus is on the wines, instead of food pairings of the past.
+Do note: The focus is on the wines, instead of food pairings of the past.
 So pack a picnic, perhaps from the Glen Ellen Village Market, Café Citti, or the La Cucina Italian deli at VJB Vineyards & Cellars.
+Some wineries will also offer food truck fare for purchase.

 Find more details here.